 The following Knowledge Base article outlines a migration process to move from iOS Printing.

 All user login credentials are secure and encrypted.
-Where possible industry standard HTTPS/TLS is used.
+Where possible, industry standard HTTPS/TLS is used.
 Print jobs on Android, macOS, and iOS are secure as they use HTTPS.
 Print jobs on Chromebooks are encrypted using AES with a 256-bit key length.

 Of course!
 Mobility Print supports secure print release and find-me printing.

 Absolutely.
-Mobility Print has the same level of security and authentication as any other PaperCut feature.
+Mobility Print has the same level of security and authentication as any other PaperCut NG/MF feature.
 User identification is checked before a job is accepted.
-See the Authentication section in the How to works section for details.
+See the User Authentication section in How it works for details.

 The answer to this question depends on your device.